Jewelry Blog

 Base ColorSecondary ColorRarityImpact on Value

-OrangeNone (pure orange)Extremely RareHighest value due to color purity
+OrangeNone (pure orange)Extremely RareHighest value due to pure color

 OrangeYellowishRareCan enhance vibrancy, increases value